 Movements become jerky and uncoordinated, and mental function, including self-control and memory, deteriorates.

 Doctors base the diagnosis on symptoms, family history, imaging of the brain, and genetic testing.

 Drugs can help relieve the symptoms, but the disorder is progressive, ultimately ending in death.

 (See also Overview of Movement Disorders Overview of Movement Disorders Every body movement, from raising a hand to smiling, involves a complex interaction between the central nervous system (brain and spinal cord), nerves, and muscles.
 Damage to or malfunction... read more .)

 Huntington disease affects 1 to 10 of 100,000 people.
 The number of people affected varies depending on which part of the world they live in.
 It affects both sexes equally.

-The gene for Huntington disease is dominant Non–X-Linked (Autosomal) Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more .
+The gene for Huntington disease is dominant Non–X-Linked (Autosomal) Inheritance Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 That is, having only one copy of the abnormal gene, inherited from one parent, is sufficient to cause the disease.
 Therefore, children of a person who has Huntington disease have a 50% chance of developing it.